esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications-client-side.md

 ## Using push notifications on the client side

 There are just a few things the XMPP client application needs to receive the push notifications.
-Depending on whether you plan to use PubSub-full or PubSub-less configuration some of the steps may be unnecessary.
+Depending on whether you plan to use PubSub-full or PubSub-less configuration, some of the steps may be unnecessary.

 ### Registering with a Push Service provider